tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/tutorial-designer-automobile-price-deploy.md

 ---
-title: 'Oktatóanyag: gépi tanulási modell üzembe helyezése a tervezővel'
+title: 'Tutorial: Deploy a machine learning model with the designer'
 titleSuffix: Azure Machine Learning
-description: Megtudhatja, hogyan hozhat létre prediktív elemzési megoldást Azure Machine Learning Designerben (előzetes verzió).
-A gépi tanulási modellek betanítása, pontszáma és üzembe helyezése drag-and-drop modulok használatával.
+description: Learn how to build a predictive analytics solution in Azure Machine Learning designer (preview).
+Train, score, and deploy a machine learning model by using drag-and-drop modules.
 author: peterclu
 ms.author: peterlu
 services: machine-learning